marcodiiga/marcodiiga.github.io/_posts/2017-09-05-understanding-value-categories.markdown

 ---
 layout: post
-title:  "Understanding Value Categories"
+title:  "Building intuition on Value Categories"
 tags: c++
 ---

-*This post is intended to be used as an intuitive explanation on some of the main points on the subject rather than a thorough explanation of value categories.
+*This post aims to be an intuitive (rather than a thorough) explanation of value categories.
+It assumes a certain degree of prior knowledge regarding [move semantics](https://stackoverflow.com/q/3106110/1938163) and the C++ language.
 You're encouraged to report errors / unclear parts / suggestions on the [issue tracker](https://github.com/marcodiiga/marcodiiga.github.io/issues).*

 ## Expressions